archywillhe/0a-Jekyll/_posts/2015-06-08-jekyll-in-3min.md

 ###End Note (298 words)

 Hope it didn't take you longer than 3 minutes to read through this article!
-If you still have a bit more time to spare, here are a few tips you will find useful:
+If you still have a bit more time to spare, here are a few tips you may find useful:

 <ol>
 <li>